How Much Protein Your Body Can Absorb

 Conclusion

 Understanding how much protein your body can absorb is key to optimizing your nutrition and achieving your fitness goals.
-While there's no magic number, the concepts of spreading intake, choosing high-quality sources, and proper timing are crucial.
+Now, while there's no magic number, the concepts of spreading intake, choosing high-quality sources, and proper timing are crucial.
 Staying informed about the latest research and trends will empower you to make educated choices about your protein consumption.